nburmi/doc2plan/README.md

 - **Plan Import/Export**: Import and export your learning plans to and from JSON format for easy sharing and management.
 - **Assistant Management**: Manage OpenAI settings and assistants, including creation, updating, and deletion of AI assistants as required.
 - **Customizable Settings**: Manage OpenAI settings including API Key, model, temperature, assistant ID, vector store ID, and file ID used for vector creation.
+- **Integrate with Various RAG(in plans)**: This feature allows you to connect and utilize different Retrieval-Augmented Generation (RAG) for content extraction and question generation.
+It's not limited to OpenAI's RAG Assistant, offering you the flexibility to choose the RAG that best suits your needs.

 ## Getting Started